stefansundin/s3verify/README.md

       --profile string        Use a specific profile from your credential file.
       --region string         The region to use.
 Overrides config/env settings.
 Avoids one API call.
       --version               Print version number.
+      --version-id string     Version ID used to reference a specific version of the S3 object.
 ```